• Skip to primary navigation

 • ×

-Home » Soups and Salads » Vegan Misua Soup
+Home » Soups and Salads » Misua Soup Recipe

-This Vegan Misua Soup recipe is a quick and easy-to-cook Filipino noodle soup that is made of healthy ingredients like tofu, wheat vermicelli (misua), loofah gourd, tomato paste, and vegan fish sauce.
-It’s a hearty and savory soup that is perfect for family lunch or dinner!
+This Misua Soup recipe has no meat or seafood and is made of healthy ingredients like tofu, wheat vermicelli (misua), loofah gourd, tomato paste, and vegan fish sauce.
+It's a hearty and savory soup that is perfect for family lunch or dinner!

 Looking for more heartwarming soups?
-Try my Pancit Molo Soup (Noodle Soup), Tinola Soup (Vegetable Soup), or my Thai Noodle Soup.
+Try my Pancit Molo Soup (Noodle Soup), Tinola Soup (Vegetable Soup), or my friend's Vegan Gnocchi Soup.

 a bowl of vegan misua soup topped with spring onion slices with stainless spoon